chunhuiz/Semantics-of-OfficeHome-and-MiniDomainNet/README.md

 # Semantic Annotations for Office-Home and Mini-DomainNet

 Welcome to our repository where we provide semantic annotations for the Office-Home [1] and Mini-DomainNet [2] datasets.
-The annotations are intended to facilitate research in cross-domain generalized zero-shot learning.
+The annotations are intended to facilitate research in cross-domain generalized zero-shot learning (CDGZSL) [3] proposed by us.

 ## Repository Contents